priyamturing/agent_harness/README.md

 Additional useful options:

-- `--model`: override the default model identifier for the chosen provider
+- `--model`: override the default model identifier for the chosen provider (repeat the flag to evaluate multiple models in the same session)
 - `--temperature`: adjust sampling temperature (default `0.1`)
 - `--max-output-tokens`: limit the maximum number of generated tokens
 - `--harness-file`: select any benchmark JSON file without changing the default